Tips for driving in Europe

 - Insurance

-Don’t assume your car insurance covers your trip abroad – most policies include basic third party cover for driving in Europe but the only way to be certain of your level of cover is to read your policy or contact your provider.
-Is your policy up for renewal soon?
-Motor insurance from the ETA offsets the CO2 emissions of a year’s driving.
+Don’t assume your car insurance covers your trip abroad – most policies include basic third party cover for driving in Europe but the only way to be certain of your level of cover is to read your policy or contact your provider. - Medical treatment

 Some degree of reduced-cost care is available in most European countries, but the service is not always comprehensive and the cost of repatriation in the event of an emergency is never covered.
-The ETA provides comprehensive holiday insurance – with discounts available for those who choose not to.
-Need holiday insurance?
+The ETAprovides comprehensive holiday insurance – with discounts available for those who choose not to.
+Need holiday insurance? - Child seats

 - Reflective tabards and warning triangles